PrivoxAnon1/privoice/docs/_build/html/_sources/install.rst.txt

     Platform: l

-Or if no card is required.
+Or if no card is required you can drop the "-c".

 .. code-block:: bash